 At St. Junipero Serra Catholic School, we seek to provide our students with a moral center, a values-based education, and a challenging curriculum for all learners that nurtures curiosity and inspires the love of learning through innovation, investigation and imagination.

-St. Junipero Serra Catholic School, which was the first new Catholic elementary school in Orange County in 15 years, opened in the fall of 1995 as Serra Catholic School.
-When SJSC opened, it had ten classrooms accommodating a total enrollment of approximately 250 students in grades Kindergarten through Sixth.
-Today, SJSC educates over 1,000 students in grades Preschool through Eighth.
+Serra Catholic School, which was the first new Catholic elementary school in Orange County in 15 years, opened in the fall of 1995.
+When it opened, it had ten classrooms accommodating a total enrollment of approximately 250 students in grades Kindergarten through Sixth.

-In September 2003, SJSC opened its first permanent facility, the Primary Education Building (PEB), which housed students in grades Jr. Kindergarten to Fifth.
-By the fall of 2009, SJSC completed the second phase of development by opening their doors to the Middle Education Building (MEB), which now houses grades Fifth through Eighth along with the Student Activity Center (SAC).
+In September 2003, Serra Catholic School opened its first permanent facility, the Primary Education Building (PEB), which housed students in grades Jr. Kindergarten to Fifth.
+By the fall of 2009, Serra Catholic School completed the second phase of development by opening their doors to the Middle Education Building (MEB), which now houses grades Fifth through Eighth, along with the Student Activity Center (SAC).

-On October 6, 2015, the priests from the four parishes the school serves, joined Bishop Kevin Vann celebrating Mass in honor of the 20th Anniversary and the canonization of Junipero Serra, which also culminated in the name change to reflect the sainthood of their patron.
+On October 6, 2015, priests from the four parishes served by Serra Catholic School joined Bishop Kevin Vann in celebrating Mass in honor of our school's 20th Anniversary and the canonization of Junipero Serra.
+The school's name was updated to St. Junipero Serra Catholic School ("St. Serra" for short) to reflect the sainthood of their patron.

 On April 3, 2017, the Most Reverend Bishop Kevin W. Vann of the Diocese of Orange celebrated a groundbreaking ceremony for St. Serra's greatly anticipated Chapel and Student Creation Center (for STEM education and the Arts), the final phase of the school's structural development.
 The Chapel officially opened on October 6, 2018, when Bishop Vann returned to campus for the Chapel blessing and dedication.